 My interest in psychiatry began early.
 During college, I studied medical anthropology, and my mentor was a psychiatrist and anthropologist.
-I conducted field work with commercial sex workers in rural Malawi, and became interested in the psychological experience of diseases such as HIV/AIDs.
-I pursued a master’s degree in International Development, and did field work in Tanzania with orphaned young people to better understand their conceptions of wellbeing.
+I conducted field work with commercial sex workers in rural Malawi and became interested in the psychological experience of diseases such as HIV/AIDs.
+I pursued a master’s degree in International Development and did field work in Tanzania with orphaned young people to better understand their conceptions of wellbeing.
 In medical school at Johns Hopkins, I became interested in healthcare access issues across poor communities in inner-city Baltimore.
-Over the past year at MGH/McLean, I have been delighted to become a part of an interdisciplinary community of residents, faculty, researchers, and health professionals with a focus on challenging inequities in mental health care and promoting social justice.
+At MGH/McLean, I have been delighted to be a part of an interdisciplinary community of residents, faculty, researchers, and health professionals with a focus on challenging inequities in mental health care and promoting social justice.

 What drew me to MGH/McLean was primarily the people, both faculty and residents whom I met during the interview process.
 But that was just a first glimpse of the wonderful friendships and sense of community I have developed in residency.
 I feel tremendously supported by the program leadership, mentors, and co-residents, and I continue to be struck by the depth of clinical experiences and vast available resources to gain a successful foundation in psychiatry and to pursue my specific interests.